Texas Worker Misclassification Laws

 |Financial Control||Paid directly, either by the hour or salaried, and reimbursed for expenses related to travel, equipment or other similar costs||Pay for their own expenses, such as travel, tools, facilities and are generally paid an agreed upon amount per project|

 |Employer Relationship||Receive employee benefits and are able to quit or be fired at will||Are not eligible for employee benefits or employer healthcare coverage – ICs typically have a client agreement with the hiring party and cannot quit or be fired at will|

 Am I a Misclassified Employee?
 Texas Worker Misclassification Statistics

 The latest employment statistics from the U.S. Department of Labor estimated that as many as 30 percent of the American workforce may be victims of worker misclassification.
 This costs workers and the government billions of dollars every year.
 For example, a study by the McClatchy Washington Bureau found as many as 37 percent of workers in Texas may be misclassified as independent contractors.

 Government agencies that oversee worker classifications also determine what types of employees get what workplace rights, including the:

-- IRS – Companies do not have to withhold federal payroll taxes, such as Social Security, federal disability and income taxes, for workers classified as independent contractors.
+- IRS.
+Companies do not have to withhold federal payroll taxes, such as Social Security, federal disability and income taxes, for workers classified as independent contractors.

 Unfortunately, many workers remain misclassified, costing the government and these employees a lot of money.
 If you are an employer in need of guidance in properly classifying your employee, or if you are a worker unsure of whether your job has properly classified you, it is important you take immediate action to remedy the situation.
-Employment misclassification not only hurts workers, but the economy and taxpayers as well.
+Employment misclassification not only hurts workers but also the economy and taxpayers as well.